chainbound/fiber-docs/docs/3-usage/1-api-interface.md

   ]
 }
 ```

 :::note
-The `replacementUuid` field must have been set when the bundle was submitted with `eth_sendBundle`.
+The `replacementUuid` field must have been set when the bundle was originally submitted with `eth_sendBundle`.
 :::

 :::warning
 You cannot specify a `replacementUuid` together with the `usePublicMempool` flag,
-as transactions sent to the public mempool can always be included.
+as transactions sent to the public mempool can always be included by anyone.
 :::

 ### Successful response